 The Memory Isolation function includes the ability to prevent the wilds of any path from being overwritten when loading a memory.

-To do this, you must set the scope of memory isolation to include Wilds and/ or Fader Wilds using the LAYER TOOLS button in the layers row.

-See "Memory Isolation" on page 177.
+To do this, you must set the scope of memory isolation to include Wilds using the LAYER TOOLS button in the layers row.
+See "Memory Isolation" on page 157.